-Delta Disaster Services in Chickasaw
+Delta Restoration Services in Chickasaw

-For water damage, Chickasaw turns to Delta Disaster Services® Eastern Gulf States.
+For water damage, Chickasaw turns to Delta Restoration Services® Eastern Gulf States.
 We are a full-service property restoration firm.
 Our staff and rapid response crews are on-call 24 hours per day, 7 days per week, ready to be dispatched at a moments notice to Chickasaw and anywhere within our two-hour guaranteed response service area.

 We are highly trained and certified in mitigation, remediation, restoration and reconstruction.
 We are also intimately familiar with the insurance industry and will work closely with all insurance carriers to ensure that a reasonable and fair settlement is reached and that the process is as smooth and efficient as possible.

 Facts about Chickasaw

 Chickasaw is a city in Mobile County, Alabama, United States.
 As of the 2010 U.S. Census the population is 6,106, a decline from 6,364 in 2000.
 It is included in the Mobile metropolitan statistical area.

 As of the census of 2010, there were 6,106 people, 2,430 households, and 1,612 families residing in the city.
 The population density was 1,387,7 people per square mile (531.0 km²).
 There were 2,879 housing units at an average density of 654.3 per square mile (250.3/km²).
 The racial makeup of the city was 63.0% White, 33.6% Black or African American, .8% Native American, 0.5% Asian, 0.0% Pacific Islander, 0.9% from other races, and 1.2% from two or more races.
 2.3% of the population were Hispanic or Latino of any race.